 Josh represents clients in proceedings before the Federal Communications Commission (FCC), Federal Aviation Administration (FAA), and other federal agencies, as well as in federal and state court actions.
 In addition to regularly advocating in front of federal agencies, Josh argues in federal appellate court as well as in federal district court and state court.
 Josh recently completed a term as President of the Federal Communications Bar Association (FCBA).

 - Represents clients in matters involving FCC and state regulation of wireless and wireline telecommunications services, including commercial mobile radio service (both voice and data), TCPA, broadband services such as cable and fiber, competitive provision of video services, and satellite services.

-- Provides counseling on compliance with evolving regulation of unmanned aircraft systems (UAS, or more commonly, drones); tracks and analyzes (a) Federal Aviation Administration (FAA) rulemakings and enforcement actions, and (b) state and local regulation of UAS, with a particular focus on potential conflicts between different regulatory authorities.
+- Provides counseling on compliance with evolving regulation of uncrewed aircraft systems (UAS, or more commonly, drones); tracks and analyzes (a) Federal Aviation Administration (FAA) rulemakings and enforcement actions, and (b) state and local regulation of UAS, with a particular focus on potential conflicts between different regulatory authorities.

 - Specializes in federal appellate review of FCC decisions and both prosecution and defense of federal district court actions involving communications law.